Announced by Gov 20/7/20 Another 62 million to discharge to community living

 What is meant by ‘their communities’ ?

 As residents are subject to 24/7 surveillance, and deprivation of liberty order, and in addition, now community deprivation of liberty orders, it can only be the disabled will live and go on accompanied outings to a planned venue in the area they originated from.

-Which meant the disabled, and where they originated from, had to be audited, so in 2013 the Health and Social Care Information Centre published a Learning Disability Census.
+This meant the disabled and where they originated from had to be audited, so in 2013 the Health and Social Care Information Centre published a Learning Disability Census.

 Stating it was to deliver action 17 in ‘Transforming Care’.

 A national response to Winterbourne View’.

-How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View, owned by similar venture capital to Winterbourne’s Castlebeck.
+How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View was owned by similar venture capital to Winterbourne’s Castlebeck.